-In November 2020, the Tokyo High Court upheld a claim seeking an injunction on the conclusion of consumer contracts including a provision which was in violation of the Consumer Contract Act, indicating that a business stipulated in membership terms and conditions that the business could revoke membership "if the Company reasonably determines that [a member] causes nuisance to other members" and "if the Company reasonably determines that [a member] is not suitable as a member".
+- In November 2020, the Tokyo High Court upheld a claim Ι. seeking an injunction on the conclusion of consumer contracts including a provision that was in violation of the Consumer Contract Act, indicating that a business stipulated in membership terms and conditions that the business could revoke membership "if the Company reasonably determines that [a member] causes nuisance to other members" and "if the Company reasonably determines that [a member] is not suitable as a member".
 In addition, the business stipulated that "even if a member suffers damage as a result of the Company's action, the Company shall not be liable for any damages whatsoever".
-These provisions were significantly vague, and the Court held the provision which stipulated that the business would not be liable for damages to be an unjust provision completely exempting a business from liability to compensate a consumer for damage arising from default or a tort by the business.
+These provisions were significantly vague, and the Court held the provision which stipulated that the business would not be liable for damages to be an unjust provision completely exempting a business from liability to compensate a consumer for damage arising from default or a tort by the business. - II.

-II.
 Between December 2019 and January 2021, the CAA ordered administrative dispositions such as business suspension under the ASCT against six business companies as a result of these companies engaging in fraudulent conduct in relation to periodic purchases, such as labelling in a manner that made it impossible for consumers to easily recognise that such purchases were periodic purchases; this fell under conduct through which a business sought to cause a consumer to offer a contract against the consumer's will regarding Mail Order Sales regulated by the ASCT.
+This kind of case will also fall under the new provision in respect of fraudulent periodic purchases.